-1.1.3 The fuel oil used on the unit shall meet the requirements of 2.7, Part VII "Machinery Installations" of the FPU Rules.
+1.1.3 The fuel oil used on FPU shall meet the requirements of 2.7, Part VII "Machinery Installations" of the FPU Rules.

-1.1.4 Machinery and elements of the systems indicated in 1.1.1 to 1.1.5 shall remain operative under climatic conditions specified in 2.1.1, Part XI "Electrical Equipment" and in 2.3.2 to 2.3.6, Part VII "Machinery Installations" of the FPU Rules.
+1.1.4 Machinery and elements of the systems shall remain operative under climatic conditions specified in 2.1.1, Part XI "Electrical Equipment" and in 2.3.2 - 2.3.5, Part VII "Machinery Installations" of the FPU Rules.

-1.2.1 For the purpose of the present Part, the definitions given in 1.2, Part VIII "Systems and Piping" of the RS Rules have been adopted, where by the ship is meant a unit.
+1.2.1 For the purpose of the present Part, the definitions given in 1.2, Part VIII "Systems and Piping" of the RS Rules have been adopted, where by the ship FPU is meant.